About State of Cyber Security Sweden

 Topics that will be covered:

-• NIS2 Directive and Regulatory Compliance
+• NIS2 Directive and Regulatory Compliance.
+What’s next?

 • Artificial Intelligence in Cybersecurity